Food & Lodging

 Lead Investigations: Lead poisoning investigations are conducted when a child under six years of age has an elevated blood lead level.
 Blood lead testing is recommended for all children under six years of age for early detection.
 Investigations are used to attempt to find the source of lead in the child’s environment.
 Several residences may be involved.
 When a source of lead is found, our department is responsible for monitoring remediation and/or abatement activities.

 Food Borne Disease Outbreak Investigations: Some diseases can be caused by improper food handling and storage.
-Disease can also be transmitted to food if it is prepared by someone who has a communicable diseases such as Hepatitis A, is sick with the Norovirus or other gastrointestinal illness.
+Diseases can also be transmitted to food if it is prepared by someone who has a communicable disease such as Hepatitis A, is sick with the Norovirus or other gastrointestinal illness.
 Environmental health and the communicable disease nurse should be contacted so they may conduct an investigation of any reported food borne illness.